TOP

 Meals Included: Breakfast

-Day 16: Drive to Bamako and Depart
+Day 16: Drive to Bamako and Departure

 After breakfast, drive to Bamako.
-Arrive on time check in at the hotel, refresh, and relax before your onward departure.
+Arrive on time, check in at the hotel, refresh, and relax before your onward departure.

 Meals Included: Breakfast

-Tour Price Does Not Include:
+Tour Price Does Not Include

 Contact Back